maarten-pennings/howto/c64functions/readme.md

   B3 AD | 00 | 8C AD | 3A B4 | D1 08 | B5 08 | 81 00 00 00 00
 ```

+As we saw on [C64-wiki](https://www.c64-wiki.com/wiki/FN), the other pushes
+belong to the evaluation mechanism.

 ## Conclusions

 - The signature (one float to float) is too restrictive.